bugracinbat/shopping-list-full-stack/README.md

+# Full-Stack Shopping List App

-# full stack shopping list application built with react, typescript, redux-toolkit, express, mongodb and more
+built with react, typescript, redux-toolkit, express, mongodb and more

 Can run both server/client via npm start in each project.